filippo-biondi/nix-config/README.md

 ## TODO / Roadmap

-- [ ] Refactor of modularization
+- [x] Refactoring of modularization
-- [ ] Add secrets management with sops-nix for home-manager
+- [ ] Configure all macOS setting with nix-darwin

 ---